 The Mljet National Park graces the island’s northwest, encompassing a vast area around the Great Lake and the Small Lake.
 You can access the park from Pomena or Polače via well-marked footpaths or by bus.
 A leisurely stroll through lush flora and invigorating fresh air awaits those who venture on foot.
 Rest assured, the path is clearly marked, guiding you to your desired destination.

-The highlight of the island are its two salted bays on the north, which are actually regarded as lakes: Veliko Jezero (the Great Lake) and Malo Jezero (the Small Lake).
-This is thanks to their poor connection with the sea.
-The Great Lake is joined with the open sea by a narrow channel, and the Small Lake is connected only with the Great Lake by an even smaller channel.
-Locals and tourists both enjoy swimming in these saltwater lakes, although the Small Lake is warmer and calmer since it is not directly in contact with the sea.
+The island’s crowning jewels are its saltwater bays in the north, often likened to lakes: Veliko Jezero (the Great Lake) and Malo Jezero (the Small Lake).
+Their unique isolation from the open sea creates this illusion.
+The Great Lake connects to the sea through a narrow channel, while the Small Lake only links to the Great Lake via an even narrower passage.
+Both locals and tourists relish the opportunity to swim in these saltwater oases.
+Notably, the Small Lake is warmer and calmer since it isn’t directly connected to the sea.